jakubrb/reality_check/README.md

 # reality_check
-betterdiscord plugin, shows you your spent time in the current session on discord
+betterdiscord plugin, that shows you your time spent on discord and acts accordingly (is very rude towards you).

 ## honorable mentions
 [@dev-null-undefined](https://github.com/dev-null-undefined)